bigpipe/bigpipe.js/README.md

 11. We'll find the HTML that needs to be rendered using the `Pagelet.parse` and render it in the placeholders using `Pagelet.render(html)`
 12. The render method emits `render`.
-13. Finally everything is done and emit the `initialise` event.
+13. Finally everything is done and emit the `initialize` event.

 Congratulations you've read through the whole configuration process of a pagelet.
 Hopefully this makes everything a bit more clear on how they work.